Business Startup CostsUpdated March 2026

 LowNational avg: $16,000High

 Temperature swings of 100+ degrees between seasons mean your HVAC system works harder than in any other region.
 In Rockford, that climate reality intersects with an economy built on a community where local business owners price for neighbors, not tourists — and it shows in every quote you get.
-The result for start a cleaning business is a market where a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The result for start a cleaning business is a market where a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 A median household income of $40K frames what's affordable — and what isn't.

 What Matters Most